christophebe/julius-gpt/readme.md

 ```
 ### post

-This command publishes a post on a Wordpress site.
+This command create a new post on a Wordpress site.
 the json file must have the following structure :
 ```json
 {